matafokka/leaflet-advanced-layer-system/README.md

 ## What about learning curve?

 Learning curve is a bit steep, but ALS solves much more problems than it adds.

+## ALS widgets vs modern frameworks with plugins

+1. ALS uses traditional and non-reactive widgets similar to Qt and GTK.
+Frameworks uses reactive components.
+1. ALS is faster since it uses straightforward DOM manipulation when needed instead of heavy stuff like Virtual DOM.
+ALS also doesn't need to sync components since it's not reactive.
+1. ALS provides way better browser support than most modern frameworks.
+1. ALS provides a huge set of features that you'll need to implement yourself otherwise.

 ## Can I use my favourite framework instead of built-in widget system?